What Is Scope Creep in Project Management?

 We all know that scope defines the work required in a project.
-And that managing scope is part and parcel of a project manager's role, especially once the project is underway and scope creep begins to rear its head.
+Managing scope is an essential part of a project manager's role, especially once the project is underway and scope creep begins to appear.
 Which brings up the question: what is scope creep in project management?

 - Monitoring the project's status and baseline scope

-- Comparing actual work performance measurements with the baseline scope using variance analysis: “How different is the current project from the original plan?"
+- Comparing actual work performance measurements with the baseline scope using variance analysis, i.e., "How different is the current project from the original plan?"

-- Determining the cause and the degree of the changes found
+- Determining the cause and degree of the changes found

 - Managing all change requests and recommended actions (whether corrective or preventive actions) via the Perform Integrated Change Control process